Derussification: In the Soviet Union

 Korenizatsiia was an early policy of the Soviet government for the integration of non-Russian nationalities into the governments of their specific Soviet republics.
 In the 1920s, the policy promoted representatives of the titular nation, and their national minorities, into the lower administrative levels of the local government, bureaucracy, and nomenklatura of their Soviet republics.
 The main idea of the korenizatsiia was to grow communist cadres for every nationality.
 In Russian, the term korenizatsiia derives from korennoe naselenie (коренное население, "native population").
 The policy practically ended in the mid-1930s with the deportations of various nationalities.

-By the mid-1930s, with purges in some of the national areas, the policy of korenizatsiia took a new turn, and by the end of the 1930s the policy of promoting local languages began to be balanced by greater Russianization.
+By the mid-1930s, with purges in some of the national areas, the policy of korenizatsiia took a new turn, and by the end of the 1930s the policy of promoting local languages began to be balanced by greater Russification.
 Moreover, Stalin seemed set on greatly reducing the number of officially recognized nationalities by contracting the official list of nationalities in the 1939 census, compared with the 1926 census.
 The term korenizatsiia went out of use in the latter half of the 1930s, replaced by more bureaucratic expressions, such as "selection and placement of national cadres" (подбор и расстановка национальных кадров).
 From 1937, the central press started to praise Russian language and Russian culture.
 Mass campaigns were organized to denounce the "enemies of the people".
 "Bourgeois nationalists" were new enemies of the Russian people which had suppressed the Russian language.
 The policy of indigenization was abandoned.
 In the following years, the Russian language became a compulsory subject in all Soviet schools.

 The pre-revolution Russian nationalism was also rehabilitated.
 Many of the heroes of Russian history were re-appropriated for glorification.
 The Russian people became the "elder brother" of the "Socialist family of nations".
 A new kind of patriotism, Soviet patriotism, was declared to mean a willingness to fight for the Socialist fatherland.
 In 1938, Russian became a mandatory subject of study in all non-Russian schools.
 In general, the cultural and linguistic russification reflected the overall centralization imposed by Stalin.
 The Cyrillic script was instituted for a number of Soviet languages, including the languages of Central Asia that in the late 1920s had been given Latin alphabets to replace Arabic ones.

 During the Soviet era, a significant number of ethnic Russians and Ukrainians migrated to other Soviet republics, and many of them settled there.
 According to the last census in 1989, the Russian 'diaspora' in the Soviet republics had reached 25 million.
 Some historians evaluating the Soviet Union as a colonial empire, applied the "prison of nations" idea to the USSR.
 Thomas Winderl wrote "The USSR became in a certain sense more a prison-house of nations than the old Empire had ever been."